adithyan-sivaraman/nodejs-filesystem/readme.md

 **Endpoint**: `http://localhost:3000/fetchFiles`
 **Method**: GET

-Retrieves a list of files from the designated folder.
+Retrieves a list of files from the specific folder.

 **Request Parameters**